guinucool/GaitRecognitionIn-The-Wild/README.md

 ### Evaluation

 Examining all the performance results, it is possible to come up with some conclusions that justify what was obtained.
-Even tho some accuracy results were lower than other, all the results should be considered, as they have different implecations in different scenarios.
+Even though some accuracy results were lower than other, all the results should be considered, as they have different implications in different scenarios.

-The base results for comparison are the ones where data was not treated at all, as, it was refered above, the data presented was already pretty clean and usable for training.
+The base results for comparison are the ones where data was not treated at all, as it was refered above, the data presented was already pretty clean and usable for training.
 These results were obtained with the 50 epochs of training and a batch size of 32 samples.

 #### Faster Training